rmarting/kafka-clients-quarkus-sample/README.md

 ❯ kubectl create namespace amq-streams-demo
 ```

-If your are using OpenShift, then we will create a project:
+If you are using OpenShift, then we will create a project:

 ```shell script
 ❯ oc new-project amq-streams-demo